Exploded view of an Ambient IoT sensor inlay with antenna, microcontroller and chemical sensing layer

 Cloud-based inference assumes connectivity.
 Ambient IoT can't.
 So the model lives on the device.

-A TinyML model on the MCU — co-located on the same PCBA as the sensor — fingerprints the raw signal, compensates for drift, classifies events, and decides what's worth sending.
+A TinyML model — on-device machine learning running on the MCU, co-located on the same PCBA as the sensor, fingerprints the raw signal, compensates for drift, classifies events, and decides what's worth sending.
 Most of what the sensor reads is uneventful.
 The radio only fires when something matters.

 That single architectural choice cascades through the platform: lower power, lower bandwidth, lower cost per data point, lower false-alarm rate, and a real-time decision in milliseconds rather than minutes.